mhwalker/mhwalker.github.io/_posts/2020-04-14-view-from-bottom.md

 ## The All-Hands Conundrum

-For some people, planning an all-hands meeting probably seems like a "you're damned if you do, damned if you don't" scenario.
+For some people, holding an all-hands meeting probably seems like a "you're damned if you do, damned if you don't" scenario.
 If you don't have all-hands meetings ever, people will wonder why you aren't willing to show your face to the masses.
 But on the other hand, a bad all-hands will have people wondering why you wasted everyone's time.
 So far, the only regular all-hands that I go to that is usually good, either in tech or the equivalent in academia, is the LinkedIn company all-hands, which happens every two weeks.
 But to be fair to everyone else, it's also the only all-hands with its own budget.

 The all-hands meeting represents an important chance for employees to get a look at a senior leader's thought process and also to get answers to questions they think are important.